hashicorp/terraform-website/content/source/docs/enterprise/saml/attributes.html.md

 # Attributes

-Attributes for a new or existing user can be specified on signon.
-When the user logs in, these attributes will be updated.
+The following SAML attributes correspond to properties of a Terraform Enterprise user account.
+When a new or existing user logs in, their account info will be updated with data from these attributes.

 ## Username